ebenz99/DesmosToCSS/README.md

 To change the function "on-deck" in the extension, you must refresh the desmos tab.
 Make sure to hit the save button beforehand!

-**You're now all set to use the extension and generate CSS paths to your heart's content!**
+**You're now all set to open up the extension and generate CSS paths to your heart's content!**